Requirements Engineering / Requirements Management – from the novel Alice in Wonderland

 Requirements – Understanding Requirements Correctly

-Requirements Engineering is the foundation of every project.
-No matter how big the project is.
-The foundation of a company, the construction of a space station, the development of a complex application or the development of a simple website – solid requirments engineering is the basis.
+Requirements Engineering is the foundation of every project no matter how big a project is.
+The foundation of a company, the construction of a space station, the development of a complex application or the development of a simple website – solid requirments engineering is always the basis.

-Projects often fail because the requirements are not understood or because the requirements are constantly changing.
+Projects often fail because either requirements are not understood or requirements are constantly changing.

-Often solutions are sought before the problem is fully understood.
+Often, solutions are sought before a problem is even fully understood.

-The tasks of requisition engineering are the determination, testing and coordination as well as the documentation and administration of the requirements.
+The tasks of requisition engineering are determination, testing and coordination as well as documentation and administration of requirements.

 - Logical Thinking